Johnny St. James packed a suitcase, grabbed his guitar and drove away from his house and his wife and his life.

 The ringing of his cell phone woke him early next morning.
 He flipped it open, hoping it was Someone Else, but it wasn’t.
 A woman’s voice, much lower pitched than most women he had known, said, “Are you stalking me?”

 He sat up in bed with such alarm that he almost fell on the floor.
 He dropped the cell phone and it skidded across the hardwood, hit the wall and snapped shut.
 Nakedly he scurried after it.
 He opened it but the call had ended.
 He sat on the floor, back against the wall, heart hammering, the cell phone in his hand.
 He pressed the “recent calls” button.
-The last call was listed as “unknown.”
+The last call was listed as “Private Number.”
 He sat there and waited for it to ring again.

 It didn’t ring again and he walked resolutely to the bathroom and into the shower.
 Time to end this crazy shit.